Milan9805/cdk-set-topic-attributes/README.md

 You can deploy the entire app from your local machine to AWS.
 To do this you'll need to:

 -   Configure your `/deployGenericSnsTopic/.env` by taking a copy of `/deployGenericSnsTopic/.env.example` and populating it with your AWS credentials.
--   Run the `pre-package` npm script found in `/setTopicAttributes/package.json`
+-   Run the `package` npm script found in `/setTopicAttributes/package.json`
 -   Run the `deploy` npm script found in `/deployGenericSnsTopic/package.json`

 Once you have fully deployed the app, you should manually go into the AWS Console and invoke the lambda with an empty body (i.e. configure test events and pass in an empty JSON block e.g. `{}`).
 This will set your delivery retry policy as stated in `setTopicAttributes/src/index.ts`.
 This is easily configurable (i.e. change the values)